Home I need to arrange… Business Business for Foreigners

 If you are a foreigner from a third country (outside the EU), you have been residing in the CR and want to obtain a long-term residence permit for the purpose of business, it is possible only after five years of residence in the CR.
 If your purpose of stay is family reunification, you may apply for the purpose of business after three years.

-However, you can do business while maintaining another purpose of stay/visa, be it studies, employment, or family reunification.
-Business can be a source of extra money for you, but you must keep fulfilling the actual purpose of your stay approved by the Ministry of the Interior of the CR (e.g., continue in your studies, employment, or family reunification).
+However, you may do business while maintaining another purpose of stay/visa, such as studies, employment, or family reunification.
+Business may serve as an additional source of income, but you must continue to fulfil the primary purpose of stay approved by the Ministry of the Interior (e.g. continue studying, working, or maintaining family reunification).

 Let’s explain this using model situations: